Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 In this task, you will install AD Connect on the virtual machine.

 1. Within the Remote Desktop session to **adVM**, use Microsoft Edge to navigate to the Azure portal at **https://portal.azure.com**, and sign in by using the **syncadmin** user account you created in the previous exercise.
 When prompted, specify the full user name you recorded and the **Pa55w.rd1234** password.

->Note:If Internet Explorer is not working, download and install the Microsoft Edge by using this link.[Microsoft Edge](https://mcas-proxyweb.mcas.ms/certificate-checker?login=false&originalUrl=https%3A%2F%2Fgo.microsoft.com.mcas.ms%2Ffwlink%2F%3Flinkid%3D2069324%26Channel%3DStable%26language%3Den)
+   >**Note**:If Internet Explorer is not working, download and install the Microsoft Edge by using this link.[Microsoft Edge](https://mcas-proxyweb.mcas.ms/certificate-checker?login=false&originalUrl=https%3A%2F%2Fgo.microsoft.com.mcas.ms%2Ffwlink%2F%3Flinkid%3D2069324%26Channel%3DStable%26language%3Den)

 2. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Azure Active Directory** and press the **Enter** key.